EusebiuAndrei/WebMasters/backend-accidents/README.md

 `GET $HOST/api/records?query=...`

-The request requires a query query parameter in the URL, a URI-encoded JSON string with the following properties:
+The request requires a `query` query parameter in the URL, a URI-encoded JSON string with the following properties:

--   `filters` - an array containing one or more objects with the following properties: - `column` - the column to filter by - `constraint` - 'in' (for a list of allowed values) or 'lte' (less than or equal to), 'gte' (greater than or equal to), 'lt' (less than), 'gt' (greater than), or 'ne' (not equal to) - `value` - either an array of allowed values (for 'in'), or a value to compare with (for the other constraint types)
+-   `filters` - an array containing one or more objects with the following properties:
+    - `column` - the column to filter by
+    - `constraint` - 'in' (for a list of allowed values) or 'lte' (less than or equal to), 'gte' (greater than or equal to), 'lt' (less than), 'gt' (greater than), or 'ne' (not equal to) - `value` - either an array of allowed values (for 'in'), or a value to compare with (for the other constraint types)
+    - `value` - either an array of allowed values (for 'in'), or a value to compare with (for the other constraint types)

--   `orderBy` - The orderBy property store other 2 properties: `column` and `order`. column-the column to filter by should be a valid column from database) and the order specifies the rule: (asc)endent, (desc)endent.
+-   `orderBy` - The orderBy property store other 2 properties: `column` and `order`.
+    The column to filter by should be a valid column from the database, and the order specifies the rule: (asc)ending, (desc)ending.

 -   `skip` - the number of accidents you want to skip.

 -   `limit` - the number of accidents you want.
 You can set a limit (max: 20).
-By default it is 10.
+By default, it is 10.

--   `columns` - the columns you want from database.
-By default all columns are selected.
+-   `columns` - the columns you want from the database.
+By default, all columns are selected.

 #### Response format